-There’s a lot of talk about the science in Lucy, and admittedly it is a little silly, that drugs could open a threshold to tapping into the limitless potential of our minds and our connection to the universe is wishful thinking.
+There’s a lot of talk about the science in Lucy, Its bogus and admittedly a little silly as presented, but there’s a lot of ideas that are fun to think about Ideas worth further exploration and this film is one of only a couple I can think of that does that.
+The premise that drugs could open a threshold to tapping into the limitless potential of our minds is, and our undeniable connection to the universe is not a new one but remains as purely wishful thinking.
 The idea that we only use 10% of our brains is just not accurate but is a mythology that continues to persist none the less.
 After all, humanity has been experimenting with drug use since before recorded history, and if drugs provided a way to unlock some hidden superpower inducing abilities, the knowledge of how to achieve it would be widespread knowledge by now, and a readily accessible part of the public domain.

 Silly science aside, Luc Besson’s Lucy is for me a delightfully entertaining example of his work and his distinctive style born out the French New Wave cinema sometimes referred to as Cinema du look.
 Besson’s ability to tell stories by way of a film is nearly unmatched these days, making him one of the world’s most admired living filmmakers.
 Not only is he an excellent director, but he’s also a talented screenwriter, and producer as well.
 The French have made a worthy contribution to genre films, and Besson is one of the main reasons why.